synatic/noql/docs/docs/sql-syntax/arrays.md

 # Arrays

+## Array Support

 NoQL supports many methods that perform operations on array fields.
 They can be used as part of select statements and queries.

-NoQL uses sub-selects to query array fields in collections.
+NoQL uses sub-selects with a FROM array field to query array fields in collections.
 E.g.

 ???+ example "Using sub-selects to query array fields"